apache/sdap-nexus/docs/quickstart.rst

 Prepare
 ========

-Start downloading the Docker images and data files.
+Start downloading the Docker images and set up the Docker bridge network.

 .. _quickstart-step1: